alfonsserra/systelab-components-test/README.md

 ### Experimental

-With the library there is a decorator and a method that can be used in order to simplify common checks on the widgets.
+Included in the library, there is a decorator and a method that can be used in order to simplify common checks on the widgets.

 The idea is to annotate the methods that get specific widgets to test with the @TestAttribute decorator